Babylon Branch

 The Babylon Branch is a rail service operated by the Long Island Rail Road in the U.S. state of New York.
-The term refers to the trains serving Montauk Branch stations from Valley Stream east to Babylon; in other words, the Babylon Branch is a rail service rather than an actual track.
+The term refers to the trains serving Montauk Branch stations from Valley Stream east to Babylon; in other words, the Babylon Branch is a rail service running on elevated tracks like a subway would, rather than on actual track.
 The electrification of the Montauk Branch ends east of the Babylon station, so the Babylon Branch is mostly served by electric trains.